hector-oviedo/computer-vision/README.md

     ├── video_frame_extractor.py # Extracts frames from a video for model input └── video_generator_from_frames.py # Combines inference frames into a video
 ```

+## License

+This project is licensed under the MIT License, which permits free use, distribution, and modification of the software for both personal and commercial purposes.
+This project is intended for educational purposes, and contributions to improve or expand the project are welcomed.

+You are free to:
+- Use the software for personal or commercial projects.
+- Modify the software to suit your own needs.
+- Share and distribute the software as you see fit.
+- Contribute to this project through pull requests or by reporting issues.